silx-kit/fabio/doc/source/getting_started.rst

 Future and perspectives
 -----------------------

-The Hierarchical Data Format version 5 {hdf5}is a data format which is increasingly popular for storage of X-ray and neutron data.
-To name a few facilities the synchrotron Soleil {tub05}and the neutron sources ISIS, SNS and SINQ already use HDF extensively through the NeXus {nexus}format.
+The Hierarchical Data Format version 5 (`hdf5`) is a data format which is increasingly popular for storage of X-ray and neutron data.
+To name a few facilities the synchrotron Soleil and the neutron sources ISIS, SNS and SINQ already use HDF extensively through the NeXus format.
 For now, mainly processed or curated data are stored in this format but new detectors are rumoured to provide native output in HDF5.
-FabIO will rely on H5Py {h5py}, which already provides a good HDF5 binding for Python, as an external dependency, to be able to read and write such HDF5 files.
+FabIO will rely on H5Py, which already provides a good HDF5 binding for Python, as an external dependency, to be able to read and write such HDF5 files.